Azure/azure-docs-sdk-java/docs-ref-conceptual/jdk/index.md

    * Microsoft provides everything you need to build and scale Java apps on Azure, at no cost to you.
 Through Zulu you'll receive free security updates and platform bug fixes for Java apps without any fees.
    * [Java Flight Recorder and Mission Control](java-jdk-flight-recorder-and-mission-control.md) are available in Zulu Java 8, 11, and 12 (Preview).

-* Tech preview of non-LTS versions.
+* Available as tech preview of non-LTS versions.

    * With tech previews, you can progressively test new features as they're delivered, in short-term versions that will eventually graduate to Java 17 LTS.